FloydSteevSanthmayer/yolov8-ship-detector/README.md

 ## Overview

-`yolov8-ship-detector` is a compact, production-minded repository template to train, evaluate and run inference for ship detection on aerial or satellite imagery.
+`yolov8-Aerial-detector` is a compact, production-minded repository template to train, evaluate and run inference for Aerial detection on aerial or satellite imagery.
 It is designed for reproducibility and smooth collaboration between annotators and engineers:

 - Annotation: Label Studio for human labeling and QC.
 - Conversion: Tools to convert Label Studio exports to YOLO format.